ucsb-seclab/harden-HBFA/Readme-RFC.md

 - UefiHostTestTools - Move to edk2-test repo but should be called HBFATestTools?

-- UefiInstrumentTestCasePkg - Like the FuzzTestCasePkg?
+- UefiInstrumentTestCasePkg - Will be removed and merged into unit test or function test?

-- UefiInstrumentTestPkg - Like the FuzzTestPkg?
+- UefiInstrumentTestPkg - seems like it would go to edk2-test repo and merged into *TestPkg?

 - XmlSupportPkg
   - Move to edk2